Udacity and Coursera are market leaders in the world of eLearning.

 Best Coursera courses

 Once again, what’s best for you depends on your interests and goals.
-So I’ve rounded up a selection of the best Coursera courses based on the different learning paths available.
+So I’ve rounded up a selection of the best Coursera courses based on the different topics available.
 These are:

 Summary: Coursera offers a wider selection and variety of courses, but Udacity offers more course specialities.
 These are also more career-focused and often include additional resources to help you succeed in interviews or promotions.
 As such, Udacity’s courses are more directional.
 Whereas Coursera can be used in both a professional and casual context.